Current and proposed trials in Pelvic Floor

-Current and proposed trials in pelvic floor
+Current trials in pelvic floor

 The NICE Guideline Development Group 2014 has made the following recommendations for research, based on its review of evidence, to improve NICE guidance and care of people with faecal incontinence in the future.

 What is the value of pelvic floor muscle training in preventing and treating obstetric-related faecal incontinence?